 Due to the high incidence of fake horn, criminal actors, traders and consumers employ a number of measures to ensure the authenticity of their acquisition.
 Criminal groups involved in sham or illegal hunting expeditions ensure that a trusted ally such as the horn organizer or smuggling intermediary attends the hunt or receives the horn immediately after the hunt, without the precious good changing hands in the interim.
 By being present during the hunt and the subsequent dehorning of the animal, rhino trafficking intermediaries and/or the Asian associates ensure the quality and the provenance of the horn, thereby resolving the coordination problems of valuation, cooperation and security.
 This mechanism is an important aspect of valuation of rhino horn when it lands in Asia.
-Smuggling intermediaries who coordinate both legal and illegal flows of rhino horn ensure that the horn dispatched at the point of origin is the same as the one that arrives on the other side.
-These smuggling
+Smuggling intermediaries who point of origin is the same as the one that arrives on the other side.
+These smuggling intermediaries are closely connected by way of communication devices such as mobile phones or instant messaging on electronic devices, or the horn is marked with concealed signs only known to the intermediaries.
+The receiver would thus know whether the original horn has been tampered (Interviews with intermediaries, 2013).
+Of significance is the chosen route, mode of transport, the length of the flow (how many segments or intermediaries are involved), and who receives the horn on the other side.
+The shorter and more direct the route, the lesser the risk of tampering with the expensive illicit commodity.
+Should diplomats, law enforcement, customs, port or conservation officials be involved in the transportation or facilitation thereof, then the risk of defection is reduced as the person's position or status holds sway and "opens doors" (Interviews with smugglers, 2013).

-&lt;sup>452 The case is of Tram Be is also of interest as the banker was guilty of contravening CITES rules, namely the illegal possession of rhino horn.
+452 The case is of Tram Be is also of interest as the banker was guilty of contravening CITES rules, namely the illegal possession of rhino horn.
 The rhino trophy was registered to a Vietnamese trophy hunter who had legally hunted the rhino in South Africa and gave the horn to Be as a gift (Staff reporter for Thanhnien News 2012).
 The gifting of trophy horn was not a criminal offence at the time.